-The academy runs an unusually extensive range of extra-curricular activities which are very much appreciated by pupils and parents.
-This helps to support academic learning, develops wider personal skills and provides many successful sports teams which compete with other local schools together with a sought-after steel band, choirs and drama groups which make a significant contribution to the cultural life of the community.
-Before and after school care were provided by the academy as both a service to parents and to extend children's learning in a safe environment, but due to lack of demand the holiday clubs were suspended.
-Additional before school learning sessions were provided for children leading up to KS2 SATS and for children who had fallen behind when learning at home.
+The academy runs an extensive range of extra-curricular activities which are very much appreciated by pupils and parents.
+This helps to support academic learning, develops wider personal skills and provides many successful sports teams which compete with other local schools together with a sought-after steel band, choirs and drama groups, which make a significant contribution to the cultural life of the community.
+Before and after school care are provided by the academy as both a service to parents and to extend children's learning in a safe environment.
+Additional before school learning sessions were provided for children leading up to KS2 SATS.